frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 - `NuGetPackageList` is the path to a [file](#nuget-package-list) that lists the allowed versions of the NuGet packages.
 - `NanoFFPath` is the path to the `nanoff.exe` file that is used to deploy firmware, applications and files to a device.
 If it is not present, the global tool is used.
 - `NanoCLRPath` is the path to the `nanoclr.exe` file that is used to run the Virtual nanoDevice.
 If it is not present, the global tool is used.
-- `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--fwarchivepath` argument to *nanoff*.
+- `FirmwareArchivePath` is the path to the firmware archive; this is the same path as used in the `--archivepath` argument to *nanoff*.
-- `VirtualDeviceCLRPath` is the path to a directory that contains the Virtual nanoDevice runtime, a file named `nanoFramework.nanoCLR.dll`.
-If *VirtualDeviceCLRPath* is not specified and the runtime is present in the firmware archive specified in *FirmwareArchivePath*, that runtime version is used rather than the runtime embedded in `nanoclr.exe`.
 - `DeviceTypeTargets` is a list of named device types, and per name the name of the runtime/target to use.
 The name can be anything except *Virtual nanoDevice*.
 The target can be a single name or an array.
 - `DeviceTypes` is a list of device types the project is designed to be deployed to.
 The name *Virtual nanoDevice* refers the the Virtual nanoDevice, all other names must have been defined in *DeviceTypeTargets*.
 - `Platforms` is a list of platforms the project is designed to be deployed to.
 This is shorthand to select all named devices in *DeviceTypeTargets* that match the specified platform.